AndersSchmidtHansen/vue-bem/README.md

 It can produce BEM classes similar to those Harry Roberts advocate in [this article](http://bit.ly/1R3nlNG).

+In its essence it's just a helper for myself, but I thought maybe it would help others out there.
+Feel free to improve it.

 With that said, if you write this:
 ```
 Vue.component('user', {